-This course will enable students to obtain the knowledge and skills necessary to develop and maintain a health-enhancing level of fitness and to increase physical competence, self esteem and the motivation to pursue lifelong physical activity.
+This course will enable students to obtain the knowledge and skills necessary to develop and maintain a healthenhancing level of fitness and to increase physical competence, self esteem and the motivation to pursue lifelong physical activity.
 Students will gain an understanding of the components of health-related fitness, training principles, and the benefits of being physically active.
 Students will participate in activities that will increase physical fitness levels and develop health practices that value physical activity and its contribution to lifelong fitness.

-Students will exhibit a physically active lifestyle through participation in one or more lifetime sports or activities of their own choosing.
+participation in one or more lifetime sports or activities of their own choosing.